diagrid-labs/multi-app-run/README.md

 dapr run -f .
 ```

-The command above will read the [dapr.yaml](./dapr.yaml) file that contains the multi-app run configuration.
+The command above will read the [dapr.yaml](./dapr.yaml) multi-app run template file that contains the multi-app run configuration.

 The output should be similar to this: